 When special provision 678 is applied, the transport document shall be marked "Carriage under special provision 678".

-The description of wastes carried in accordance with sub-paragraphs (b) (i), (ii), (iii), (iv) and (v) of special provision 678 shall be added to the description of dangerous goods required in 5.4.1.1.1 (a) to (d) and (j)/(k).
+The description of wastes carried in accordance with sub-paragraphs (b) (i), (ii), (iii), (iv) and (v) of special provision 678 shall be added to the description of dangerous goods required in 5.4.1.1.1 (a) to (d) and (k).
 The transport document shall also be accompanied by the following documents:

 (a) A copy of the technical data sheet for the type of container-bag used, on the manufacturer’s or distributor’s letterhead, giving the dimensions of the packaging and its maximum mass;